jgrassler/talks/magnum-debugging-101/lightning/main.md

 # API to Conductor: "Create Cluster, please"

-Now that the Magnum API has gotten a request to create a cluster, it does what most OpenStack API services do when they receive a request to create a
-resource: it passes a RabbitMQ message to its backend service, magnum-conductor, which is tasked with the actual work of creating the cluster.
+Now that the Magnum API has gotten a request to create a cluster, it passes a RabbitMQ message to its backend service, magnum-conductor, which is tasked with the actual work of creating the cluster.

 ![API to Conductor: "Create Cluster, please"](img/magnum_architecture_5.PNG)